 While most commercial policies are unique, there may be overlaps with other types of insurance.
 For instance, vehicles might be covered by both general liability and specific auto insurance.
 If this or similar is the case, it may be possible to lower your insurance costs by eliminating the overlap between your policies.
 Furthermore, as your business develops over time, you might find that the insurance you previously needed is no longer relevant, in which case you can take them out of the policy.
 Hence, you only pay for what you use.

 Ensure To Classify Your Employees Correctly

 Employee classification is a process that defines an employee’s work and job responsibilities.
 It also determines how the employee will be paid and what benefits they will receive.
 However, you might be unaware that incorrect employee classification sometimes results in increased premiums.
-It is vital to ensure that your staff is adequately classified because their classifications determine your workers’ compensation rates.
+Ensuring that your staff is adequately classified is vital because their classifications determine your workers’ compensation rates.

 Types Of Business Insurance